m-odeh/Social-Network-Purchase-Predication/README.md

 - Estimated Salary
 - Purchased or Not

-USing a KNN model, will try predict accuratly if a user is likely to purchase the product or not.
+Using a KNN model, will try predict accuratly if a user is likely to purchase the product or not.